NicolBolas/Proposal-Ideas/Default Initializer Value.md

 new T(std::default_init);
 `````

-Note that this special initialization *overrides* constructor calls.
-So if you have this:
+Note that the placement of the initialization in [dcl.init]/17 happens before constructor calls.
+This is deliberate.
+So, if you have this:

 `````
 struct DefaultInit